epsylon/pydog4apache/README.md

   on Whois description of the IPs of your website visitors by -automagically- analyzing Apache logs provided (you can set folders of logs to -sneak- all your projects).

-  Also you can generate a report with results or send them to a list of email recipients.
+  Also you can generate a report with results or send them to a list of email recipients like an alert.

 ----------